collective-soundworks/soundworks-plugin-init/README.md

 ### Notes

-By default, the plugin only have the logic dedicated at resuming a given `audioContext` built-in, however user-defined features can be added for specific uses-cases (devicemotion permission, etc.).
-See [Adding Features](Adding Features) for more informations.
-This `audio-context` definition also contains some logic to checks weird quirks found in the wild (broken `sampleRate` on iOS, etc.).
+By default, the plugin only ships the logic dedicated to resuming a given `audioContext`, however user-defined features can be added for specific uses-cases (devicemotion permission, etc., see the [Adding new features](#adding-new-features) section for more informations).
+This `audio-context` definition also contains additional checks for weird quirks found in the wild (broken `sampleRate` on iOS, etc.).

 The plugin also tries to wakelock the device using the [nosleep.js](https://github.com/richtr/NoSleep.js/) library.